Nicholas Blain

-Alexander Nicholas John Blain (known as Nicholas or Nick) is an economist, specialising in industrial relations.
+Alexander Nicholas John Blain (known as Nicholas or Nick) is an Australian economist, specialising in industrial relations.
 He served as: a Presidential Member of the Australian Industrial Relations Commission; Chief Adviser to Western Australia's Labour Relations Minister, The Hon.
 Graham Kierath MLA, in Premier Richard Court's Liberal-National Government; and Head of Department of Industrial Relations at The University of Western Australia.

 Qualifications

-Blain's qualifications include honours and master's degrees in economics from The University of Western Australia (1961–66).
+Blain's qualifications include honours and master's degrees in economics from the University of Western Australia (1961–66).
 In 1965, whilst undertaking his Master's studies, he was appointed Leader of an Australian Delegation of 40 Graduate Students, which conducted a three-month economic and cultural study tour of Japan.

 Blain was awarded a PhD from the London School of Economics and Political Science in 1970.
 During his PhD studies, he became an industrial relations adviser to the United Kingdom National Board for Prices and Incomes.

 Blain's PhD thesis became the influential book Pilots and Management: Industrial Relations in the UK Airlines (1972).
-At the time, he was described by The Times of London as “probably the world's leading independent expert on why these highly paid, highly disciplined...men...have in recent years become so militant.”
-In the Book's Preface, he acknowledges his Great-Uncle, Group Captain Grahame Christie, CMG, DSO, MC, a pioneer of British aviation, who gave him valuable insights into its development.
+At the time, he was described by The Times of London as "probably the world's leading independent expert on why these highly paid, highly disciplined...men...have in recent years become so militant".
+In the book's preface, he acknowledges his Great-Uncle, Group Captain Grahame Christie, CMG, DSO, MC, a pioneer of British aviation, who gave him valuable insights into its development.